lucydot/ChooChoo/docs/instructors/setup.md

 ## 5. Generate templates

-1. Visit your choochoo repository (most likely github.com/username/repo_name)
+1. Visit your choochoo repository (at github.com/organisation_name/repo_name)
 2. Click on  the `Issues` tab towards the top of the page
 3. Click on `New Issue`
 4. Click `Get Started` next to `ChooChoo instructor thread`